 In some situations, the body’s own defensive army (the immune system) turns on itself, creating autoimmune diseases.
 They include the commonly known Lupus and the lesser known myosites that can plague patients of any age.
 These illnesses are broad, ranging in both symptoms and prognosis.
 The myalgias here would likely be long-standing (>2 weeks) with rash, weakness, loss of muscle mass, tenderness, or even fever.

 Myalgias can also result from a hormone imbalance as in thyroid disease or vitamin B12 deficiency.
 These autoimmune, hormonal, psychiatric, and neuropathic causes of myalgia are the reasons for healthcare providers to diagnosis underlying muscle pain, especially if they cannot be attributed to a recent illness or are associated with unexplained changes in strength, mental status, urinary changes, or rashes.
 These symptoms could indicate potentially organ-threatening diseases that must be managed.
 Finally, many medications, such as anti-cholesterols, antibiotics, and antifungals, are known to cause unintended muscle breakdown that stops when the medication is stopped.
-Healthcare providers alculate this risk each time a prescription is written.
+Healthcare providers calculate this risk each time a prescription is written.
 Although there is some evidence to indicate Coenzyme Q10 (CoQ10) supplementation may help, strong evidence is lacking at this time.
 Most providers will stop or change the offending agent.

 Myalgias are a broad topic with many different causes and treatment options.
 Although usually not serious, a visit to a healthcare provider is sometimes needed.
 If in doubt, call your physician for guidance.

 Atul Devani, M.D., is a resident physician at Memorial Health University Physicians -- Family Medicine Center located at 1107 East 66th Street, Savannah, Georgia, 31404.
 He may be reached at 912-350-8404.
-This article first appeard in Savannah Health Perspective, volume 6, issue 2.
+This article first appeared in Savannah Health Perspective, volume 6, issue 2.